JeffreyBenjaminBrown/hode/README.md

 ```
 [ ( "a", QFind $ findParents $ Left 2)
 , ( "b", ( ForSome "a1" (Source "a") $
-           QAnd [ QFind $ mkFind "children" children $ Right "a1"
+           QAnd [ QFind $ mkFindFrom "children" children $ Right "a1"
                 , QTest $ mkTest (/=) $ Right "a1"
                 , QTest $ mkTest (/=) $ Left 2 ] ) ) ]
 ```

 See Test/TProgram.hs for that very program in action.
-(The String argument to `mkFind` is only there to make errors more intelligible.)
+(The String argument to `mkFindFrom` is only there to make errors more intelligible.)

 ## The full language